thegenemyers/FASTK/README.md

 <a name="fastmerge"></a>

 ```
-3. Fastmerge [-T<int(4)>] <target> <source>[.hist|.ktab|.prof] ...
+3. Fastmerge [-htp] [-T<int(4)>] <target> <source:.hist+.ktab+.prof> ...
 ```

 On an HPC cluster, one may wish to partition a data set into a number of parts and call FastK on each part on a separate node of the cluster in order to reduce total wait time.
 If so, then one needs to merge any histograms, k-mer tables, and profiles produced by the individual FastK jobs in order to obtain the final results.
-Fastmerge does exactly this, producing a histogram, table, or profile index, all with root name \<target>.
-Generally, one follows this with a list of the root source names of the individual parts to be merged.
-If one qualifies these witha specific FastK suffix (i.e. .hist, .ktab, or .prof) then only the specified object type is merged.
+Fastmerge does exactly this, producing a histogram, table, and/or profile index, all with root name \<target>.

+One follows the target name with a list of the root source names of the individual parts to be merged.
+If the source names happen to have a .hist, .ktab, or .prof suffix these are removed and the remaining root name considered.
+If any of the -h, -t, or -p flags are set then Fastmerge produces a merged histogram (-h), table (-t), or profile (-t) as directed.
+If none of these flags is set, then Fastmerge looks to see which objects are available for the sources and merges those.
+Note carefully that to producing a merged histogram file requires that one merge the tables, so if the -h option is given then the tables must be present.

 Fastmerge uses 4 threads by default but you can specify any (reasonable) number with the -T option.

 ### Current Limitations & Known Bugs